Frequently Asked Questions

 Your library card barcode and PIN give you access to computers, online databases, and your library account information.
 PINs can be assigned when you register for a new card or by asking library staff.
 If you have an email address in your library record, you can request a new PIN by selecting "Forgot my PIN" on the My Account login screen or by logging in to My Account, selecting the "Personal Information" tab and then the "Change PIN" option.
-Please note the "Forgot My PIN" is currently not working.
-If you need your PIN reset, please contact your local library or our Administrative Office using one of the methods on our Ask a Librarian page.
+If you don't remember your pin, often staff will give you a PIN that matches the last four digits of your phone number, so you can give that a try first.

 How do I update my account information?

 You can update the phone number and email address in your account by visiting or calling any of our libraries, or by emailing the Library.
 Include in your email your first and last name, your library card number, and your new phone number and/or email address.
 Changes to your physical address must be made in person at a library.